rizemon/tp/docs/DeveloperGuide.md

 ```

 - Test case `list recipes`

-Expected (if no recipes exists):*do bullet point indent on github*
+    - Expected (if no recipes exists):

 ```
 You do not have any recipes
 ```

-Expected (if some recipes exists):*do bullet point indent on github*
+    - Expected (if some recipes exists):

 ```
 Here is the list of available recipes: